alexpeits/alexpeits.github.io/posts/2018-09-27-haskell-proofs.md

 And it type checks (try calling the function with any `SNat` value)!

-Let's also rewrite the proof for write identity, as well as the axioms we automatically get from the type family, to use values:
+Let's also rewrite the proof for right identity, as well as the axioms we automatically get from the type family, to use values:

 ```haskell